 Tips & Tricks

-- Add as much information as you can to the description, so you can minimise the amount of editing you will need to do when you create your jobs.
+- Add as much information as you can to the description, so you can minimize the amount of editing you will need to do when you create your jobs.

 - Remember that the description flows into invoices, so think about what you information you want to convey to your clients when you send out a bill.